XristosTafarlis/Minotaurs-Nest/README.md

 Player starts outside the maze.
 Player tries to collect amphoras.
 Minotaur roamning arround the maze.
 Goal is to find him when you have collected the amphoras and kill him.
-With the help of a rope you had all along find your way out of the maze.
 ```